ezstarr/ezstarr/README.md

 - 👋 Hi, I’m @ezstarr
-- 👀 I’m interested in psychology, animals, spirituality, creativity, optimism, and new ideas.
+- 👀 I’m interested in psychology, birds, spirituality, creativity, optimism, and new ideas.
 - 🌱 I’m currently learning python and C.
 - 💞️ I’m looking to collaborate on any fun project!
 - 📫 How to reach me: discord - estha#9361